Anita and Poju Zabludowicz

 Curator: Public Programme

 Kelly is responsible for the Public Programme, organising talks and performances by artists and academics, alongside special projects with local communities.
 She also curates the annual Testing Ground for Art and Education season, working in partnership with leading MFA Curating programmes and artist-led spaces across the UK.
 Previous roles include: Director of SUNDAY Art Fair, Assistant Curator: Schools Projects at Tate Britain, and she has taught on BA and MA Fine Art and Curatorial courses at Norwich University of the Arts and Birmingham City University.

 Programme and Production Manager

-Stephanie oversees the planning and implementation of the exhibition and off-site programme as well as all press, marketing and social media for the gallery and the planning and implementation of all exhibitions and projects across our three current sites and other temporary project spaces.
-Prior to joining the Collection, Stephanie organised the temporary exhibitions and touring programme for 6 years at Tate Modern and developed the registration department at Victoria Miro Gallery, London.
+Stephanie oversees the planning and implementation of the exhibition and off-site programme as well as all press, marketing and social media.
+Prior to joining the Collection, Stephanie organised the temporary exhibitions and touring programme at Tate Modern and developed the registration department at Victoria Miro Gallery, London.
 She has a degree in the History of Art & Design and a diploma in Art Law and Ethics.

 Kelly Wojtko Clarke